dcellison/phi/grammar/workbook.md

 | wa  | question
 | hi  | exclamation

+* use of sov particles is optional and rarely used
+* normally used to clarify part of speech

 * us/we is plural 1st person
   * lo mia
     * plural me